kshlsa/fortress/docs/validators/mainnet.md

 We can set the [`persistent_peers`](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#persistent-peer) field in `~/.torqued/config/config.toml` to specify peers that your node will maintain persistent connections with.
 You can retrieve them from the list of available peers on the [`mainnet`](https://github.com/tharsis/mainnet) repo.

-A list of available persistent peers is also available in the `#find-peers` channel in the [Torque Discord](https://discord.gg/torque).
+A list of available persistent peers is also available in the `#find-peers` channel in the [Fortress Discord](https://discord.gg/fortress).
 You can get a random 10 entries from the `peers.txt` file in the `PEERS` variable by running the following command:

 ```bash
 PEERS=`curl -sL https://raw.githubusercontent.com/tharsis/mainnet/main/torque_9001-2/peers.txt | sort -R | head -n 10 | awk '{print $1}' | paste -s -d, -`